 The pro-natalist protagonists (kind of) stop the organization from releasing the medicated food, but they offer up no solutions on how to help their downward-spiraling world avoid its breaking point.
 Thus, the population is left to just “keep breeding.”
 Or, perhaps, something even more depressing:

 In an ironic twist, perhaps one of the few apocalyptic stories to break the natalist trope is the Christian apocalypse.
-The mythos of the Christian version is part of the foundation that fuels our fears and interests in these stories of “the end times.”
+Like it or not, the Christian mythos is the foundation that fuels many of our fears and interests in these stories “of the end times.”
 Karen Armstrong, in her book The Gospel According to Woman, observes that Saint Augustine “was clear that if everybody stopped marrying and having children that would be an admirable thing: it would mean that the Kingdom of God would return all the sooner and the world would come to an end.
 By continuing to propagate the human race we were simply holding up Christ’s glorious return.”
-What makes the Christian apocalypse so complex (and perhaps most inventive) is not just that the apocalypse will still theoretically happen no matter if you are natalist or anti-natalist, but that if there were fewer humans on earth, mortals could force God to cash in on his threatening promises.
+What makes the Christian apocalypse so complex (and perhaps most inventive) is that if there were fewer humans on earth, mortals could force God to cash in on his threatening promises.

 At this point, you may be wondering if post-apocalyptic stories can exist at all without natalist fantasy or religion propping them up, and I am here to tell you that there are ways and I would like to see more of them.
 Just because the human era is dwindling does not mean our story is ending in these post-apocalyptic stories.
 Our hope does not have to be contingent on human children.
 Hope can be explored in the uploading of our minds into a matrix-like computer where we can become immortal and not “need” to repopulate.
 We can become cyborgs that don’t need to depend on current human resources.
 We can even become a completely different species: a good example of this is the book/film, The Girl with All the Gifts, where hybrid zombie-human children, whose reproductive status is moot, are the future.
 Not humans themselves.
 Stories which break the natalist mold in such a way are a refreshing rarity and are cause for us to examine our choices and the genre.